primer/doctocat-nextjs/.changeset/fuzzy-chairs-grow.md

 ---
 '@primer/doctocat-nextjs': patch
-'doctocat-nextjs-site': patch
 ---

-Updated index pages to use a grid of Cards with thumbnails
+Updated index pages to use a grid of Cards with thumbnails.

+Use `thumbnail` and `thumbnail_darkMode` to set custom thumbnail URLs for light and dark color modes respectively.